 The so-called Standard Model of particle physics (formulated in the 1970s) describes the universe in terms of Matter (fermions) and Force (bosons).
 Force is not independent of the fundamental qualities.
 Force can be expressed in terms of the fundamental qualities as Mass times Acceleration [kg x m/s2] or (equivalently) as change of Momentum per unit Time [(kg x m/s)/s].
 The Standard Model describes approximately 200 particles and their interactions using 17 fundamental particles, all of which are fermions or bosons: 6 quarks (fermions), 6 leptons (fermions), 4 force-carrying particles (gauge bosons), and the Higgs boson.
 Unlike the force-carrying particles, the matter particles have associated antimatter particles, such as the antielectron (also called positron) and antiquarks.
 [For the purpose of this paragraph, Antimatter (fermions) is being regarded as a kind of Matter (fermions).]

-There are four known forces, each mediated by a fundamental boson particle (quantum, known as a carrier particle).
-Two of these forces are only seen in atomic nuclei or other subatomic particles.
+There are four known forces, each mediated by a fundamental boson particle (quantum, known as a carrier particle, "gauge bosons").
+Standard model mathematics predicts the existence of the weak, strong, and electromagnetic forces.
+The weak and strong force are only seen in atomic nuclei or other subatomic particles.
 Aside from gravity, all the macroscopically observable forces — such as friction & pressure as well as electrical & magnetic interaction — are due to electromagnetic force.

 |Strong nuclear||gluon||1||0.14 (?)||10-15|